Censorship in Pakistan: History

+In 2023, PEMRA directed news channels to refrain from reporting on people who propagate hate speech, a move that was widely understood to prevent them from reporting on Imran Khan.

 Film

-On April 27, 2016 Maalik (Urdu: مالک) became the first Pakistani film to be banned by the federal government after being cleared with Universal rating by all three Censor Boards and running in cinemas for 18 days.
+On April 27, 2016 Maalik became the first Pakistani film to be banned by the federal government after being cleared with Universal rating by all three Censor Boards and running in cinemas for 18 days.
 Maalik is a 2016 Pakistani political thriller film made by Ashir Azeem.
-The film was released on 8 April 2016 in cinemas across Pakistan. میں پاکستان کا شہری پاکستان کا مالک ھوں, the film extols the principle of government of the people, by the people and for the people.
+The film was released on 8 April 2016 in cinemas across Pakistan.
+The film extols the principle of government of the people, by the people and for the people.
 Maalik is the desire of a common Pakistani for freedom, democracy and justice in a country that has been hijacked by the feudal elites after the departure of the British from the subcontinent and who continues to rule and mismanage an impoverished nation, while amassing huge personal fortunes for themselves.

 Although the film was banned in Pakistan by the federal government on April 27, 2016 for endangering democracy, its ban was later lifted and the film was re-released on limited screenings in Karachi, Lahore, and Islamabad.

+The release of the film Zindagi Tamasha was suspended after religious uproar.
+Tehreek-e-Labbaik Pakistan's Khadim Hussain Rizvi promoted protests on the release of this film.
+Rizvi further accused Khoosat of blasphemy.
+The supposedly "blasphemous" material includes criticism of ulama and an alleged reference to bacha bazi.

 Internet

 The OpenNet Initiative listed Internet filtering in Pakistan as substantial in the social and conflict/security areas, as selective in the Internet tools area, and as suspected in the political area in December 2010.

 In late 2010 Pakistanis enjoyed generally unimpeded access to most sexual, political, social, and religious content on the Internet.
 Although the Pakistani government does not employ a sophisticated blocking system, a limitation which has led to collateral blocks on entire domains such as Blogspot.com and YouTube.com, it continues to block websites containing content it considers to be blasphemous, anti-Islamic, or threatening to internal security.
 Pakistan has blocked access to websites critical of the government or the military.

 In 2019, The National Assembly Standing Committee on Information Technology and Telecom was informed by Pakistan Telecommunication Authority (PTA) that 900,000 URLs were blocked in Pakistan for "reasons such as carrying blasphemous and pornographic content and/or sentiments against the state, judiciary or the armed forces."

+On January 31, 2024, the regulatory Pakistan Telecommunication Authority (PTA) blocked access to a website called FactFocus on the grounds that the website was hosting content “to ridicule, defame the Armed Forces.”
+However, according to FactFocus, the website was blocked on account of its investigative reports on elections that were due to be published.

+In February 2024, Internet services were temporarily restricted across Pakistan’s southwestern Balochistan province ahead of elections.